 Where, with Thy choir of saints for evermore,

 I shall be made Thy music; as I come

 I tune the instrument here at the door,

 And what I must do then, think here before.

-Christian brothers and sisters who, by God's grace, face death like this testify to the rest of us that the modern view of death is not the only view.
-It can be a time to "tune the instrument at the door".
+By God's grace, Christians can face death like this.
+When they do, they display a far better alternative to the modern view of death.
+This is a testament to us all.
+Death can be a time to "tune the instrument at the doorIt can be a time to "tune the instrument at the door".